oli-caon/beamng-gltf-sequence-importer/README.md

 ## Installation

-Download this repository as a zip file and install it in the Blender preferences as an add-on.
+Download `beamng_gltf_sequence_importer-0.1.0.zip` the [latest release](https://github.com/oli-caon/beamng-gltf-sequence-importer/releases) and install it in the Blender preferences as an add-on.

 ## Usage